RussellShire/Tragic_Eight_Ball/README.md

 # TRAGIC EIGHT BALL

-A sassy twist on an iconic beginner JavaScript project.
+A sassy twist on an iconic beginner JavaScript project - refactored to follow MVC pattern.
 An Eightball that will answer any typed question - but in a world weary manner befitting an all powerful creature forced to answer trivial questions for strangers on the internet.

 <!-- ###Hosted
 https://russellshire.github.io/react-pokedex/ -->